kossiitkgp/bolg/blog/2024-06-12-kwoc-annual-report-2023.md

 ![](https://i.imgur.com/cbZnwzj.png)
 ## The Motivation

-KWoC's main aim is to provide students with one-on-one mentorship as they take their first steps into the world of open source.
+KWoC's main aim is to provide students with guidance and mentorship as they take their first steps into the world of open source.
 It helps build bridges between budding developers and experienced mentors.
 This early guidance is especially beneficial for freshmen and sophomores, helping them build confidence and skills that will be invaluable for larger programs like Google Summer of Code (GSoC).

 ## How It Works